snowflakedb/native-apps-templates/README.md

 2. Using git clone

     You can also clone this repository manually and keep the template you would like to use.
-But as a note, any jinja files in this repository will not be rendered to their intended file type if using a simple git clone/no snowCLI.
+But as a note, any jinja files in this repository will not be rendered to their intended file type if using this option.